davygoat/simh-os32/README.txt

    !tclsh make-sim.tcl 25 *.ftn >wop   generate EXPECT/SEND sequences ...
    DO wop			      ... to upload *.ftn into account 25

+   Note: These only work with the new SimH 4.0, not SimH Classic.

 Using the FTP server (UNIX/Linux only) :-